 For centuries, health enthusiasts and tourists alike have been flocking to the Dead Sea, the lowest, saltiest point on Earth.
-Beach-goers love floating right on top of the water effortlessly.
+Beach-goers love floating right on top of the pool water effortlessly.
 Patients with psoriasis enjoy sunbathing therapy with fewer harmful UV rays.

-A saltwater pool system is bursting in popularity with homeowners, but of course, it is actually nothing like having the Dead Sea just outside your back door — or any natural body of saltwater.
+A saltwater system is bursting in popularity with homeowners, but of course, it is actually nothing like having the Dead Sea just outside your back door — or any natural body of saltwater.

 #1: Easier enjoyment

-And you’ll never have to handle concentrated chlorine yourself, which eliminates the health risks that pool chemicals can carry.
+With a salt chlorine generator, you’ll never have to handle concentrated chlorine yourself, which eliminates the health risks that pool chemicals can carry.

 #2: Fewer chemicals

-And because you won’t have to add concentrated chlorine, this pool system is better for the environment.
+And because you won’t have to add concentrated chlorine, this saltwater pool system is better for the environment.

 #3: Simpler maintenance

-The ease of caring for a saltwater swimming pool may be its biggest benefit.
-One of Neave Pools’ swimming pool professionals, Kris Schmitt, often likens these pools to driving with cruise control.
-As long as you keep the salt regulated in your swimming pool, the chemical balances pretty much take care of themselves.
+The ease of caring for a saltwater pool may be its biggest benefit.
+One of Neave Pools’ swimming pool professionals, Kris Schmitt, often likens saltwater pools to driving with cruise control.
+As long as you keep the salt level regulated in your pool, the chemical balances pretty much take care of themselves.

 Thinking of installing a saltwater pool system in your backyard?
-The swimming pool professionals at Neave Pools can help, whether you’re converting your traditional chlorine swimming pool or building from scratch.
-And when we’re done with the installation, we can work with you to create a swimming pool maintenance plan, too.
+The swimming pool professionals at Neave Pools can help, whether you’re converting your traditional chlorine pool or building from scratch.
+And when we’re done with the installation, we can work with you to create a swimming pool servicing plan, too.

-If you’re in Hudson Valley, call (845) 463-0592.
-Westchester, call (914) 271-7996.
-Cold Spring, call (845) 463-0592, and in Connecticut, call (203) 212-4800.
-Or fill out the handy web form on this page, and we’ll get in touch with you to schedule a complimentary swimming pool consultation.
+If you’re in Hudson Valley, call 845-463-0592.
+Westchester, call 914-271-7996.
+Cold Spring, call 845-463-0592, and in Connecticut, call 203-212-4800.
+Or fill out our contact form, and we’ll get in touch with you to schedule a complimentary pool consultation.